-– This article is one in a series by Lee de Lang, Managing Partner at Big Red Oak, about his learning experiences in leadership.
+– This article is one in a series by Lee de Lang, Founder at Big Red Oak, about his learning experiences in leadership.

 Tentative, dynamic, lonely, exhilarating, intimidating, rewarding, frustrating, uplifting.

 Assuming a role in a leadership position can throw you into quite a mixed state of mind.

 - I don’t know what I’m doing; this is all going to fall apart.

 - The path is so clear; why am I the only one who sees this?
 Why can’t we just get this done?

 - We did such a great job on this project: well done!

 - Where is the next job coming from?